sidewayss/rAF/README.md

 - Build in callbacks for flexibility and the ability to meet as-yet-unknown requirements
 - Create a way to test user GPU power and develop methods for handling low-end vs high-end GPUs

-\* *Probably the biggest browser compatibility issue for rAF is [private properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties), which have [limited support](https://caniuse.com/?search=private%20class) in pre-2021 browser versions.
+\* *The biggest browser compatibility issue for rAF is [private properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties), which have [limited support](https://caniuse.com/?search=private%20class) in pre-2021 browser versions.
 I have considered converting all the `#` to `_`, but the more time that passes, the less it matters.
 Maybe it's something for a minified/transpiled version.*

-# Why bother?
+## Why bother?
-I originally got interested in web animations through animating SVG sheet music scores created and exported to SVG by <a href="https://musescore.org">MuseScore</a> (github repo <a href="https://github.com/musescore/MuseScore">here</a>, my fork is <a href="https://github.com/sidewayss/MuseScore">here</a>).
+I originally got interested in web animations through animating SVG sheet music scores, created and exported to SVG by <a href="https://musescore.org">MuseScore</a> (github repo <a href="https://github.com/musescore/MuseScore">here</a>, my fork is <a href="https://github.com/sidewayss/MuseScore">here</a>).
 I then decided to create a heavily animated personal web site.
 In that process I consolidated a bunch of common animation code and created the initial version of **rAF**.

 Soon thereafter I stepped away from programming for the next five years.
 Upon my return in April, 2023 I started to update my personal site.
 I soon realized that CSS had evolved notably and that my core design for **rAF** was outdated and not as clean or complete as I had thought.
 I was considering seeking gainful employment in programming again, and updating **rAF** seemed like a good way to freshen up my skills and produce a result that would fill in for the gap in my CV.

 I don't expect to see a lot of interest in **rAF**.
-It's a now obscure niche, and there have been many animation libraries produced since Velocity.js took the web by storm over a decade ago.
+It's a now-obscure niche, and there have been many animation libraries produced since Velocity.js took the web by storm over a decade ago.
 I was mostly animating SVG, and Velocity doesn't do SVG gradients, among other things.
 So I built my own stuff.

-These days animated video is much more common than web animations, and I can understand why: more tools for creation and more reliable results.
-The one advantage that web animations have is their interactivity, but how many interactive animations have you seen? *see my <a href="https://sidewayss.com">homepage</a>'s interactive greeting*
+These days animated video is much more common online than all but the most basic web animations.
+Why?
+More tools for creation and more reliable results.
+The one advantage that web animations have is interactivity, but how many interactive animations have you seen? *see <a href="https://sidewayss.com">my homepage's interactive greeting</a>*

 Running a digital video stream through a codec is a lot more reliable than running a JavaScript animation.
 Browser differences can mostly be ignored.
 The code has been supremely optimized.
 Loss of resolution due to bandwidth is friendlier than a stuttering or otherwise malfunctioning animation, and users are more familiar with it.
 They understand what's to blame.